OmegaPointZero/nodechan/README.md

 # nodechan
 A chan-style imageboard and API built with Node.js, Express.js and MongoDB

-## !Attention!
-Nodechan is going through a heavy overhaul right now, including a forced rollback to this previous, working version.
-In attempting to fix a few things, everything broke.

 ## Before Running
 You will need to create a .env file:
 + MONGO=linkToMongoURI